Ouranosinc/Magpie/docs/glossary.rst

     Group
         Entity on which :term:`Permission` over a :term:`Service` or :term:`Resource` can be applied.
 Any :term:`User` can be set as a member of any number of :term:`Group`, making it inherit all applicable set of :term:`Permission`.
-A :term:`Group` can optionally have Terms and Conditions, which the :term:`User` has to accept before being assigned to the :term:`Group`.
+A :term:`Group` can optionally have terms and conditions, which the :term:`User` has to accept before being assigned to the :term:`Group`.
 In this case, an email is sent to the :term:`User` upon a request to ask for confirmation.
-The Terms and Conditions can only be defined upon the :term:`Group` creation and can never be modified afterwards.
+The terms and conditions can only be defined upon the :term:`Group` creation and can never be modified afterwards.

     Immediate Permissions